lbfm-rwth/ProgressBar/README.md

 # The GAP package ProgressBar

-The GAP package ProgressBar displays the progression of an iteration in the terminal.
+The GAP package ProgressBar displays the progression of a process in the terminal.

 ## Installation